-As noted in the Board report, the Public Service Credit Union Board has approved a \$600,000 rebate to its members.
-This is the second consecutive year that PSCU has paid a \$600,000 rebate to its members.
-Since 2019 PSCU has paid \$1,750,000 to members in the form of member rebates.
-The amount that each member will receive is based on the interest earned on deposits and interest paid on loans, therefore the more business members have with their CU, the higher their rebate.
-We do expect to pay the rebate in April 2024.
+As noted in the Board report, the Public Service Credit Union Board has approved a \$400,000 rebate to its members.
+Since 2019 PSCU has paid \$2,150,000 to members in the form of member rebates.
+The amount that each member will receive is based on the interest earned on deposits and interest paid on loans, therefore the more business members have with PSCU, the higher their rebate.
+The functionality for the rebate program is under development by our technology service provider, as a result we expect to pay the rebate within the next several months.